PistilliLab/RNAseq-pipeline/README.md

 ```-q [optional]``` Run script in QC only mode.
 This runs fastqc and multiqc and then exits.
 Useful for deciding -5 and -3 flag trim settings.

 ```-h``` Prints usage information.

+### md5 verification
+The script expects a file named "md5.txt" in the same directory as the fastq files to be processed.
+If there is no file found, the script will offer to continue without verifiying.
+Verification of fastq file hashes is highly encouraged.

 ### Additional configuration section
 This section includes additional settings that can be manually modified if necessary.
 Typically, they will not need to be altered.